Ne00n/latency-geolocator-4550/README.md

 python3 geolocator.py generate
 ```
 To reduce memory usage and gdnsd boot time, you can specify the failover nodes.<br>
-If one machine dies, it gets routed to the next one and so on, until all of them die, then it gets forwarded to the next available.<br>
+If one machine dies, it gets routed to the next one (based on latency results) and so on, until all of them die, then it gets forwarded to the next available.<br>

 Depending on your use case, you should adjust it, you can of course use the full list,<br>
 however more memory usage, eventually you hit 2GB+ and the boot times will be painful.<br>